FY2020

 Ryoji Yamamoto (Teacher, Kyoto Koka Junior and Senior High School)

-Fumihiko Fujioka (Assistant Principal, Kyoto Koka Junior and Senior High School)
+Mr. Fumihiko Fujioka (Vice Principal of Kyoto Koka Junior and Senior High School)

-In a global society and an advanced information society, the ability to think, judge, and act on one's own is required more than ever.
-In this subcommittee, we will clarify issues related to the development of logical thinking, judgment, and expression, and present a logical ability development program that can be applied to real life.
-In addition, we will present specific educational methods related to critical thinking ability development required in the Society 5.0 era from a cross-curricular perspective.
+In a global society and an advanced information society, the ability to think, judge, and act on one’s own is required more than ever.
+In this subcommittee, we will clarify the issues related to the development of logical thinking, judgment, and expression skills, and present a logical skill development program that can be utilized in real life.
+In addition, we will present specific educational methods related to the development of critical thinking skills required in the Society 5.0 era from a cross-curricular perspective.

-Qualities and abilities that you want to develop through the study of geography history and civics
+Qualities and abilities that you want to cultivate through the study of geography history and civics

 reporter

-Shota Ebise (Teacher, Kyoto Prefectural Kamoi High School)
+Mr. Shota Ebise (Teacher, Kyoto Prefectural Kamoyu High School)

 reporter

-Shunta Tokunaga (Associate Professor, United Graduate School of Teacher Training, Kyoto University of Education)
+Shunta Tokunaga (Associate Professor, United Graduate School of Teacher Practice, Kyoto University of Education)

-Mr. Goki Fujita (Supervisor, High School Education Division, Kyoto Prefectural Board of Education)
+Mr. Itsuki Fujita (Supervisor, High School Education Division, Kyoto Prefectural Board of Education)

-Through proactive, interactive, and deep learning, we report on the practice of high school ethics classes that aim to foster multifaceted and multifaceted consideration of issues and fair judgment for problem solving.
-In addition, with an eye on the goals of the new Course of Study, speakers invited from universities will explain what kind of skills should be fostered through the study of geography and civics.
+This paper reports on the practice of high school ethics classes that aim to cultivate the ability to consider issues from multiple perspectives and to make fair judgments to solve problems through proactive, interactive, and in-depth learning.
+In addition, with an eye on the goals of the new course of study, speakers invited from universities will explain what kind of skills should be cultivated through the study of local history and civics.

 reporter